llbit/Chunky-ReleaseTools/README.md

 ## One Time Setup

-The private/ directory should be populated with gradle.properties and release.key.
-The private directory also needs to be added as a Docker volume.
+The `./private/` directory should be populated with gradle.properties and release.key.

     mkdir private
     cp ~/.gradle/gradle.properties private
     gpg --export-secret-keys <KEYID> > private/release.key
-    docker volume create --opt type=none --opt o=bind --opt device="$PWD/private" chunky_private

 ## Release Process